 While the results were not that immediate, when privacy concerns hit the US public, everyone who had seen the ad went to DuckDuckGo’s search engine.
 The information was spread and shared.
 It’s true that DuckDuckGo is still a very small company compared to Google.
-Nevertheless, to the Edward Snowden fanatics and people who care about privacy, it’s now the go-to search engine.
+Nevertheless, for the Edward Snowden fanatics and people who care about privacy, it’s now the go-to search engine.

 6. They fight change